conventional-commits/conventionalcommits.org/content/next/index.md

 chore!: drop Node 6 from testing matrix
 ```

-### Commit message with both `!` and BREAKING CHANGE in body
+### Commit message with both `!` and BREAKING CHANGE footer
 ```
 chore!: drop Node 6 from testing matrix

 BREAKING CHANGE: dropping Node 6 as it hits end of life in April
 ```

 ### Commit message with no body